pchemguy/SQLiteC-for-VBA/Project Overview.md

 ### Development environment

-I use Excel 2002 (x32/VBA6) as my primary development environment.
-Additionally, I run tests under Excel 2016 (x64, VBA7). *SQLite C/ADO with Introspection for VBA* lives within the *SQLiteCAdoReflectVBAdev.xls* Excel Workbook located in the repository root.
-[Rubber Duck VBA][Rubber Duck VBA] VBA IDE add-in has become an essential VBA development component for me.
+I use Excel 2002 (x32/VBA6) as my primary development environment. *SQLite C/ADO with Introspection for VBA* lives within the *SQLiteCAdoReflectVBAdev.xls* Excel Workbook located in the repository root.
+[Rubber Duck VBA][Rubber Duck VBA] VBA IDE add-in has become an essential VBA development component for me (and it installs just fine without the admin privileges on the user's account, which is a nice bonus).
 I also regularly use [RDVBA Project Utils][] for exporting/importing the virtual VBA project structure.

+### Compatibility end testing

+This project uses the RDVBA's unit testing framework as the primary means for testing, which means RDVBA addin is required to run the tests.
+As of this writing, I use RDVBA 2.5.2.5871 (I had some issues with the latest following release v2.5.2.1 / build 2.5.2.5906, as I do with the currently used version, but I am waiting for now for the next release).
+Testing-wise, this build has a known very annoying GUI-related issue, rendering the testing framework barely usable when the number of tests grows above, say, 100.
+As a workaround, I disable the display of tests with unknown and successful result statuses.

+I run tests under x32/VBA6 (Excel XP/2002 SP3) and x64/VBA7 (Excel 2016) environments and might also include a small set of tests that will run without RDVBA.
+The project, therefore, should be compatible with both x32/VBA6 and x64/VBA7.
+The primary source of compatibility concerns is the declarations of API routines, and it boils down to three keywords: *PtrSafe*, *LongPtr*, and *LongLong*.
+To achieve portability, I use conditional compilation coupled primarily with the VBA7 constant.
+I have only a couple of instances of *LongLong*, and I added the WIN64 test within the VBA7 block for those cases, and I defined it as Currency within the VBA6 code.
+While not tested, this arrangement should make the code compatible with x32/VBA7, but it may not work on x64/VBA6.

 ### VBA project structure